marath007/neon/README.md

 }
 ```

-Design Rules
+## Design Rules

 To ensure compatibility with Neon, a class must:

-Have a zero-argument constructor (either explicitly defined or implied by default).
+- Have a zero-argument constructor (either explicitly defined or implied by default).
-Implement Neon.PostInit for custom post-initialization logic, if needed.
+- Implement `Neon.PostInit` for custom post-initialization logic, if needed.

-What Can Be Serialized
+## What Can Be Serialized

-Non-transient and non-static fields
+- Non-transient and non-static fields
-Final fields (yes, they can somehow be serialized)
+- Final fields (yes, they can somehow be serialized)
-Primitives directly via Neon.writeObjectToString(1)
+- Primitives directly via `Neon.writeObjectToString(1)`
-Arrays, Maps, Collections (limitations apply)
+- Arrays, Maps, Collections (limitations apply)
-Classes with generics
+- Classes with generics
-Inner classes, enums, records, and more
+- Inner classes, enums, records, and more

-Limitations
+## Limitations

-Serialization does not support interfaces or abstract classes.
+- Serialization does not support interfaces or abstract classes.
-Null values in arrays, collections, or maps can cause serialization exceptions.
+- Null values in arrays, collections, or maps cause serialization exceptions.

-Known Issues
+## Known Issues

-Null elements in data structures cause exceptions during serialization.
+- Null elements in data structures cause exceptions during serialization.
-Objects created by Neon revert to default field values if set to null previously.
+- Object fields created by Neon revert to default field values if set to null previously.